Don't Question It

 That's the key: it just was.
 There's no need to question it, because it's existence isn't questioned in the first place.

 Or Spider-Man.
 We all know that being bit by a genetically modified or radioactive spider (depending on which version you're talking about) wouldn't give someone spider powers.
 Why would it?
-But in the movies, the explanation is logical and simple.
+But in the movies, shows, and comics, the explanation is logical and simple.
 We don't have to question it because no one else does and the science logically makes sense.
 We don't question the spider powers because they just exist and no one questions them.
 So neither do we.

 So if you're writing something complicated that doesn't exist in the real world, keep it simple.
 The readers don't need to know every detail.
 If you're writing science you don't understand or that doesn't exist, details will just make that obvious.